suredone/wpzoom/README.md

 The shortcode [zoom_register] provides a registration form to register for a given webinar.

-The WP Zoom plugin provides a settings page in the WP Admin under Settings > WP Zoom where you will enter your Zoom API credentials.
-WP Zoom requires the JWT token and secret combination that can be acquired through your Zoom account.
+The ZoomPress plugin provides a settings page in the WP Admin under Settings > ZoomPress where you will enter your Zoom API credentials.
+ZoomPress requires the JWT token and secret combination that can be acquired through your Zoom account.

 == Installation ==

 1. Upload plugin to wp-content/plugins/ and activate from the WP Plugins management page.

-2. Visit the API key settings page at Settings > WP Zoom Settings and enter your JWT token keys.
+2. Visit the API key settings page at Settings > ZoomPress Settings and enter your JWT token keys.
 Link is yourdomain.com/wp-admin/options-general.php?page=wp-zoom-settings.
 Visit Zoom Marketplace for instructions on generating your JWT keys at https://marketplace.zoom.us/docs/guides/auth/jwt.

 == Shortcode Usage ==

-WP Zoom provides 4 shortcodes, a summary is provided in the list below.
+ZoomPress provides 4 shortcodes, a summary is provided in the list below.

 1. [zoom_webinar] - Table list of upcoming webinars.
 2. [zoom_calendar] - Calendar of upcoming webinars.